1. Previous: Chapter 15

 Chapter cover image

-How Cecil's Ice Shop works
+Cecil’s Ice Shop

 Cecil, the store’s owner, is also modeling out his operations in Kotlin code.
 To start with, he created an enum class to represent those three sizes of ice cube packages.